About

 I give you the band, not the optimistic floor.
 Named risks with owners and dates beat a confident number that slips.
 Stakeholders get the version that is hard to hear before it becomes a surprise.

-Leverage is the product, not the hours
+Outcomes are the product, not the hours

 Outside work

 I live in Zagreb with my partner Karlina.
-When I'm not in a codebase you'll usually find me around live music — I play with gypsy bands and have spent years in the folklore-and-dance world — or tinkering with the AI agent stack that powers most of my work.
+When I'm not in a codebase you'll usually find me around live music, I play with gypsy bands and have spent years in the folklore-and-dance world, or tinkering with the AI agent stack that powers most of my work.
 Half of what I ship started as a "what if I automated this" experiment that got out of hand.

 Want to talk through your situation?

 Start with a free 15-minute call.
-No pitch deck, no commitment — just an honest conversation about your team and where I might help.
+No pitch deck, no commitment, just an honest conversation about your team and where I might help.

 Book a free 15-min call